TMS · For Clinicians

 • Nexstim NBT — Finnish system originally designed for pre-surgical mapping, with SmartFocus MRI-based neuronavigation.
 FDA-cleared for MDD.

 • Apollo (MAG & More) — German system using the HANS head-and-neck positioning approach.
-FDA-cleared for MDD.
+FDA-cleared for MDD, with adolescent MDD clearance added in 2025.

 • Soterix / Neurosoft — US-bundled system that pairs the Neurosoft stimulator with Soterix's own neuronavigation that does not require line-of-sight.